 Born in Chicago but raised in and around Myrtle Beach, the question of whether or not I’m a real Southerner remains controversial.
 But I still live in South Carolina with my husband and our trio of accumulated cats.
 I’ve survived some strange and terrible things, including (but not limited to): cancer, celiac disease, osteopenia, a hip replacement, a copperhead bite, and 2020.
-By day, I work as a research specialist for one of the state’s largest school districts, crunching numbers and analyzing data to help school administrators and teachers improve student learning.
+By day, I work as director of institutional research at a university, crunching numbers and analyzing data to help faculty, staff, and administrators improve student learning.

 My middle-grade novels (currently at work on number four) are standalone stories set in a similar universe (the Myrtleverse, as one of my critique partners calls it).
 Some things that always seem to work their way into my writing are creative kids, non-human characters, unlikely friendships, and puns (sorry not sorry).

 Want to know more?
 Read my Pitch Wars Success Story interview with my mentors and literary agent.